jeromecoupe/jekyllstyleguide/README.md

 - The `type` variable in components is used to be able to group them (using the `group_by` parameter) or only display a certain type of components (using the `where` parameter) in more complex style guides.
 - The `sass` variable is used to reference the sass file for all the CSS rules applied to each component.
 - Easy to expand the list of component variables: maybe you need notes or js files.
-Just update your components YAML front matter and your component template and you're good to go.
+Just update your components YAML front matter and your component include and you're good to go.

 Display components in your templates using simple `{% for %}` loops.

-Simple `{% for %} loop displayig all components (ordered using file names)
+Simple `{% for %} loop to display all components (ordered using file names)

 ```liquid
 {% assign entries = site.components %}